X3n0m0rph59/precached/_posts/2017-09-28-Prototype.markdown

 # First Prototype released

 We just released the first working prototype!
-It is able to monitor fork()/execve() events and scan process file mappings.
+It is currently able to monitor fork()/execve() events and scan process file mappings.
-Valid mappings are subsequently mlock()ed to the memory of the precached process.
+Valid mappings are subsequently mlocked() to the memory of the precached process.

-## TODO List (not exhaustive):
+## TODO List (non-exhaustive):
 	* Implement ceiling on mlocked() memory
 	* Persistence layer
 	* Systemd init scripts
+	* Daemonization
+	* Configuration support (/etc/precached)
 	* And much more...